BarDweller/gameon-jsr107-room/README.md

 For general setup & getting started instructions creating your own Room, check the original sample room at [https://github.com/gameontext/sample-room-java]

-For more information on JSR107 via Redisson in Bluemix, check [my other project](https://github.com/BarDweller/JSR107-RI-CDI-Redisson-Bluemix)
+This project uses my customized JSR107 CDI layer, that allows customization of the CacheManager used by annotations.
+Find out more in [my other project](JSR107-RI-CDI-Custom-CacheManager)

 ## Introduction